developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 3. Select the target device using the drop-down menu and click the “Confirm” button.
 4. Select the device orientation and click the “Confirm” button.
 5. When the Project name is seen at top-left corner, the workspace is ready for use.
-6. Click on the menu button and select a Layout to edit.
+6. Click on the menu button and select a layout to edit.
-7. When the Layout name is seen in the top-left corner (after the Project name) and Layout keys are visible in the device simulator, the Layout is ready to be edited.
+7. When the layout name is seen in the top-left corner (after the Project name) and layout keys are visible in the device simulator, the layout is ready to be edited.

 -----